an2n/semver-auto/README.md

 ### File Location

-By default, the script assumes the package.json file is located in the current folder.
+By default, the script assumes the package.json file is located in the folder you are in.
 To specify a different location, utilize the -f or --file flag, indicating the path to your package.json.
-For example by modifying:
+For example:

 ```

 npx semver-auto --file <my-path/package.json>

 ```

 ### Logging

 Enhance logging capabilities with detailed insights by enabling verbose mode using the -l or --log flag.
-For example:
+For example: f

 ```

 npx semver-auto --log

 ```

 ### Progress Bar